Axonista/axonista-website/fashion-relief-tv.markdown

 <p>2020 was shaping up to be the charity’s biggest year yet when COVID-19 restrictions disrupted their entire schedule.
 When this occurred, Lorraine and Oxfam reached out to Axonista to look at how Ediflo, our award-winning interactive video platform, could bring the event online.
 Together, Fashion Relief and Oxfam wanted to translate the catwalks, rails and product demonstrations to the small screen and allow viewers to shop from the comfort of their own homes.</p>

-<p>Having endured a string of cancellations, Fashion Relief and Oxfam Ireland was able to harness the power of video and reach an even larger online audience.
+<p>Having endured a string of cancellations, Fashion Relief and Oxfam Ireland were able to harness the power of video and reach an even larger online audience.
 The team at Fashion Relief worked hard in lockdown to create the video assets which were then curated in Ediflo.
 A number of interactive features and ecommerce functionalities have transformed Fashion Relief into an end-to-end video shopping experience - Fashion Relief TV.</p>

 <h2>Providing a Shoppable Video Solution - Fashion Relief TV</h2>